theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC.md

 7) Using a project code

-## 1: find out the queues and their status
+## 1: Find out out the queues and their status

 ![workflow_1](../assets/img/flow_1.png)